-LIFO stands for Last in First Out.
+LIFO stands for Last In First Out.

-This process describes how the data is accessed, stored and then retrieved.
+This process describes how the data is accessed, stored, and then retrieved.
 So the latest data that is stored in the database can be extracted first.

+It is one type of data structure that has two nodes, has left node and a right node.
 In a programming language, binary trees are considered to be an extension to the linked list.